NIS illegal wiretapping scandal: Suspected destruction of evidence and arrest of deputy chief

 Suspected destruction of evidence and arrest of deputy chief were made.
-On Sept.
-24, Shin Kun called Kim Eun-sung, a former deputy director in charge of domestic affairs, and Kim, a former director of Eight Countries in charge of the provincial government, for dinner.
+On 24 Sept., Shin Kun called Kim Eun-sung, a former deputy director in charge of domestic affairs, and Kim, a former director of Eight Countries in charge of the provincial government, for dinner.
 Kim had already confessed to the wiretapping at the prosecution.
 According to the prosecution's investigation, Shin Geon was angry at the former director Kim and ordered, "Revert the statement that you admitted to wiretapping," and "Represent that Korean wiretapping was for security purposes."

 However, the prosecution was investigating their case.
-Prosecutors arrested Kim Eun-sung on October 3 after finding out the move to remove evidence.
+Prosecutors arrested Kim Eun-sung on 3 October after finding out the move to remove evidence.
 Deputy Director Kim Eun-sung was arrested on suspicion of destruction of evidence and escape.
 At the same time, the prosecution also imposed a travel ban on the two former NIS chiefs.

 After the trial, a battle took place during the cross-examination process.
 Kim Eun-sung, in court, refuted Im Dong-won's claim that he denied wiretapping his cell phone.
 When Kim Eun-sung advised Lim in 2000, "If you use Cas, the director's cell phone can also be tapped," Lim ordered him to "make operational guidelines."
 At the same time, Kim's successor, Lee Soo-il, was also investigated.

 The course of a trial

-Arrest and Prosecution of Deputy director and Two former Chief
+Arrest and prosecution of deputy director and two former chiefs

 In November 2005, Kim Eun-sung was accused of ordering employees to wiretap telephone conversations of key figures in Korea with wireline-based wiretapping equipment (R2) and mobile phone monitoring equipment (CAS) while working as deputy director of the NIS.
 Kim Sang-Chul, a senior judge at the Seoul Central District Court, sentenced Kim Eun-sung, former deputy chief of the National Intelligence Service, to two years in prison on the 23rd for violating the Communication Security Law.